Mahomes vs. Allen: Is it the new Brady vs. Manning? - NewsBreak

 And that brings us to where we are now: two evenly matched teams facing off once again in the playoffs and two young quarterbacks with impressive playoff resumes.

-The Chiefs and Bills may be the most evenly matched teams in the playoffs: athletic/strong-arm running quarterbacks, explosive (sometimes inconsistent) offenses and aggressive defenses that thrive off of turnovers.‘He’s a problem’: Bills preparing for Chris Jones, Chiefs defensive line
+The Chiefs and Bills may be the most evenly matched teams in the playoffs: athletic/strong-arm running quarterbacks, explosive (sometimes inconsistent) offenses and aggressive defenses that thrive off of turnovers.

 In games like these, the onus will be on the quarterback and offensive play.
 But with these teams being so equally dynamic, the smallest things will be the difference makers: field position, turnovers, key defensive stops.